cmprkr/docsGPT/README.md

 # docsGPT
-A Chrome Extension utilizing the GPT-3 model from OpenAI to make essay writing easier.
+A Google Apps Script utilizing the GPT-3.5 Turbo model from OpenAI to make essay writing easier.

 ## How to use
 Installing docsGPT is incredibly easy for single-document use.